RetroReasoner: A Reasoning LLM for Strategic Retrosynthesis Prediction: Introduction

-To address this problem, we introduce a reasoning process for retrosynthesis prediction that follows a chemist's strategy and propose RetroReasoner, a model that infers reactants from a product step-by-step.
-RetroReasoner is trained in two stages: first with supervised fine-tuning (SFT) and then with reinforcement learning (RL).
-During SFT, training data is generated using SyntheticRetro, a framework that produces synthetic reasoning text that mimics the chemist's strategy.
-For RL, a reward based on round-trip accuracy is used with Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}.
-Round-trip accuracy~\cite{schwaller2020predicting} refers to checking whether the predicted reactants, when reacted forward, regenerate the original product, thus assessing the feasibility of the reaction.
-In retrosynthesis, multiple valid reactant sets can correspond to a given product, making it a task with multiple correct answers.
-The round-trip accuracy is used as the reward of RL, guiding RetroReasoner towards more accurate and feasible reactant predictions.
+To address this limitation, RetroReasoner introduces a chemist-inspired reasoning process that infers reactants from a product step-by-step by using strategic bond disconnection.
+In specific, the proposed strategic reasoning consists of (1) product analysis, (2) identifying key substructure, (3) strategic bond disconnection, and (4) synthetic equivalent mapping to predict reactants.
+RetroReasoner is trained in two stages: supervised fine-tuning (SFT) followed by reinforcement learning (RL).
+For SFT, RetroReasoner is trained using synthetic reasoning text generated by SyntheticRetro.
+For RL, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} is applied with a round-trip accuracy reward~\cite{schwaller2020predicting}, which evaluates whether predicted reactants regenerate the original product through a forward synthesis model.
+Since multiple valid reactant sets can correspond to the same product, this reward guides RetroReasoner toward more accurate and feasible predictions while preserving diverse solutions.

-Experimental results validate the reasoning strategy produced by RetroReasoner, demonstrating that it outperforms models without this strategy.
-Unlike models that predict reactants without reasoning, RetroReasoner not only achieves higher accuracy but also suggests a broader and more feasible set of reactants.
-It excels not only on in-distribution evaluation but also on more challenging evaluation datasets, including those focused on rare reaction types and those dominated by rare atoms and rare n-gram tokens.
-In summary, the main contributions are as follows:

-\begin{itemize} \item A stepwise reasoning process designed to follow chemists' strategy and a data generation framework named SyntheticRetro that converts this process into reasoning text data. \item Development of RetroReasoner trained with data generated by SyntheticRetro for SFT and optimized with RL using round-trip reward, enabling broader and more feasible reactant proposals. \item Empirical validation and analysis demonstrating the effectiveness of the strategic disconnection reasoning process and the resulting performance gains. \end{itemize}